-Eligible patients can claim Medicare subsidies for up to 10 (temporarily increased to 20 until 31 December 2022) individual and 10 group mental health services per calendar year.
+Eligible patients can claim Medicare subsidies for up to 10 individual mental health services per calendar year.

 Within this maximum service allocation, the clinical psychologist can provide one or more courses of treatment (additional information on course of treatment session limits is above).
 This enables the referring medical practitioner to consider a report from the clinical psychologist on the services provided to the patient, and the need for further treatment.